autogluon/autogluon/docs/tutorials/multimodal/index.rst

       How to customize AutoMM configurations.

    .. card::
-      :title: Focal Loss
+      :title: Few Shot Learning with FusionSVM
-      :link: focal_loss.html
+      :link: few_shot_learning.html

-      How to use focal loss in AutoMM.
+      How to use SVM combined with feature extraction for few shot learning.

 FAQ
 ---